Skip to content

 }

 Subclass code that calls into Prisma directly (lifecycle hooks, custom service methods) keeps full Prisma typing.
-Only the base class itself sees any, and that scope is bounded.
+The unknown is a boundary, not a leak: only the base class itself ever holds the un-narrowed value, and the private delegate accessor is the single place it crosses back into typed territory.

 The toScopedResponse() as unknown as TResponseDto cast has the same justification: scope discovery is dynamic (custom fields contribute scopes at runtime via CustomFieldsService.definitionsByScope), so the assembled response shape cannot match a static DTO at the type level.
 The cast encodes the runtime contract that the DTO declares.